 6.7 Doors, windows and glazing

-Sitework that complies with the design and the guidance below will be acceptable for doors, windows and glazing.
+Design that follows the guidance below will be acceptable for doors, windows, and glazing.

 Items to be taken into account include: